kalmhq/kalm/doc/kapp-operator.md

 #### How is this `kapp-install` file generated?

 You can view the operator project under root kapp dir.
 It is based on the kubebuilder framework. `Kustomize build config / default` in the root directory of the project can almost do the job.
-The only remaining problem is that you have to ensure that the images(kapp controller and kapp operator) in yaml have been uploaded correctly.
+The only remaining problem is that you have to ensure that the images(kapp controller and kapp operator) in yaml have been uploaded to docker hub correctly.

 # Using Kapp operator in development env